 - Unusually severe weather conditions

-- Weather conditions that substantially impacts site conditions
+- Weather conditions that substantially impact site conditions

 Construction contractors have an obligation to notify the contracting officer about any delays: The contracting officer should make a determination as to whether additional time is warranted.
 Failure to consider all of the important facts could result in a wrongful termination of construction contracts.
 Courts look to the reasonableness of the CO’s decision to terminate the construction contract for default.
 Therefore, when retaining an attorney, you must provide every detail that shows why the agency termination actions were unreasonable.